linusjf/RIAY/HOWTO.md

 - lintall
 - genvidmd

-For simplicity and consistency, the commands follow the parameters used in their command line equivalents above.
-In fact, they are wrappers around the existing command line scripts.
+For simplicity and consistency, the commands are the command line equivalents above.
+They are wrappers around the existing command line scripts.

 3. Execute the commands.py script.